Piccadilly: 20th–21st centuries

 By the 1920s, most old buildings on the street had been demolished or were in institutional use; traffic noise had driven away residents, but a few residential properties remained.
-Albert, Duke of York lived at No. 145 at the time of his accession as King George VI in 1936.
+Albert, Duke of York was living at 145 Piccadilly at the time of his accession as King George VI in 1936; it was badly damaged by a bomb during the London Blitz.

-The clothing store Simpson's was established at 203 - 206 Piccadilly by Alec Simpson in 1936, providing factory-made men's clothing.
+The clothing store Simpson's was established at 203–206 Piccadilly by Alec Simpson in 1936, providing factory-made men's clothing.
 The premises were designed by the architect Joseph Amberton in a style that mixed art deco and Bauhaus school design and an influence from Louis Sullivan.
 On opening, it claimed to be the largest menswear store in London.
 It closed in January 1999; its premises are currently the flagship shop of the booksellers Waterstones.

 During the 20th century, Piccadilly became known as a place to acquire heroin.
 Jazz trumpeter Dizzy Reece recalled people queuing outside Piccadilly's branch of Boots for heroin pills in the late 1940s.
 By the 1960s, the street and surrounding area were notorious as the centre of London's illegal drug trade, where heroin and cocaine could be purchased on the black market from unscrupulous chemists.
 By 1982, up to 20 people could be seen queueing at a chemist dealing in illegal drugs in nearby Shaftesbury Avenue.
 No. 144 was occupied by squatters in 1968, taking advantage of a law that allowed disused buildings to be used for emergency shelter for the homeless.
 The radical squatting movement that resulted foundered soon afterward, owing to the rise of drug dealers and Hells Angels occupying the site.
 An eviction took place on 21 September 1969; the events resulted in the licensing of squatting organisations that could take over empty premises to use as homeless shelters.
 In 1983, A. Burr of the British Journal of Addiction published an article on "The Piccadilly Drug Scene", in which the author discussed the regular presence of known dealers and easy accessibility of drugs.

 Today, Piccadilly is regarded as one of London's principal shopping streets, hosting several famous shops.
 The Ritz Hotel, Park Lane Hotel, Athenaeum Hotel and Intercontinental Hotel are located on the street, along with other luxury hotels and offices.
 During the 20th century, it had been an established area for gentlemen's clubs; this usage has sharply declined, and only the Cavalry and Guards Club and the Royal Air Force Club remain.